 We appreciate that the transition from primary to secondary school can be a cause of anxiety for both parents and pupils.
-To help with this we have two induction days in July where the Year 6 pupils follow their timetables and get to know the school and their tutor group.
+In June we hold Welcome Evenings (dates for 2024 to be confirmed) for parents/carers and their Year 6 (our new Year 7) sons and daughters who are joining Deer Park that September.
+To help the pupils’ transition, we have two Induction Days in July (read about Induction Days 2023) where pupils follow their timetables and get to know the school and their tutor group.
 We have small class sizes which allow staff to get to know pupils as individuals and in our pastoral teams we have full time pastoral Year Leaders who are available to support pupils whenever necessary.

 How do I apply for a place at Cirencester Deer Park School on transition from Primary School to Secondary School?

 To be considered for a place at Deer Park, you must include the school amongst the five school preferences you are entitled to make through completion of your Common Application Form – further information can be found at www.gloucestershire.gov.uk/schooladmissions.
 Preferences should be ranked in priority order.
 If you are successful in gaining a place at your first preference school, none of your other choices will be considered.